The EIB Network and the Rush Limbaugh program are on the air.

 Well, I wish I had something to give you as an honor.

-Uh no, I've never actually been to your website yet.
+No, I've never actually been to your website yet.

 Okay.

-So at the end of the call, just hang on, and uh a nice young man will come on and tell you what we need to make this happen.
+So at the end of the call, just hang on, and a nice young man will come on and tell you what we need to make this happen.

 Well, I've been listening since 1990.

-Youthful mistakes I made many in the early part of my mistake to go on crossfire, was it?
+I made many in the early part of my life.

 Pardon me?

-It was a mistake to go on crossfire.
+It was a mistake to go on Crossfire?

 Oh, by all means, yes.